 You may have noticed that we see a value named df in our test results.

-- Do you know what degrees of freedom are?

-- Lets try with an example:

-- Degrees of freedom of a vector x(x1,x2,x3,x4,x5)?
+Degrees of freedom of a vector x(x1,x2,x3,x4,x5)?

 You may have noticed that we see a value named df in our test results.